taesungp/contrastive-unpaired-translation/README.md

-We provide our PyTorch implementation for unpaired image-to-image translation based on patchwise contrastive learning and adversarial learning.
+We provide our PyTorch implementation of unpaired image-to-image translation based on patchwise contrastive learning and adversarial learning.
 No hand-crafted loss and inverse network is used.
 Compared to [CycleGAN](https://github.com/junyanz/CycleGAN), our model training is faster and less memory-intensive.
 In addition, our method can be extended to single image training, where each “domain” is only a *single* image.